siddhantpatni0407/spring-boot-kafka-service/README.md

 Spring Boot application for interacting with Apache Kafka.

-- This contains 4 modules
-    1. spring-boot-common-kafka-utility-service
-    2. spring-boot-kafka-producer
-    3. spring-boot-kafka-consumer
-    4. spring-boot-kafka-producer-consumer-error-handling

 ## Description

 This service enables communication with Apache Kafka through RESTful APIs.
-It consists of 4 modules:

-- `spring-boot-common-kafka-utility-service` : Common Utility for Kafka Server
-- `spring-boot-kafka-producer`: Allows publishing messages to Kafka topics.
-- `spring-boot-kafka-consumer`: Facilitates consuming messages from Kafka topics.
-- `spring-boot-kafka-producer-consumer-error-handling`: Error handling implementation in Producer and Consumer.

 ## Features